evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 How many of us have thought things are going great, when all of a sudden we get hit by a bout of depression, or a prolonged job search, or a "dry spell"?
 Frequent and honest evaluation of yourself along these three dimensions is crucial for success.

-Of the three vectors, the easiest to measure is the career by far.
+Of the three dimensions, the easiest to measure is the career by far.
 The free market determines how successful of a career you have.
 As you might imagine, plenty of books are written on this subject.
 If you are interested in learning more about building career success that also brings overall success in the way we define it, I suggest checking out the book What You're Really Meant to Do by Robert Kaplan [^1].